metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ### Work Items

 1. Implement CRD for `HardwareClassificationController`.
-2. Create the Schema struct for HardwareConfiguration inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1/hardwareClassificationController_types.go
+2. Create the Schema struct for HardwareConfiguration and Rules inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1 hardwareClassificationController_types.go
 3. Fetch baremetal host list from the baremetal operator running in the metal3 cluster.
-4. Extract the profile from the yaml file passed to the CRD.
+4. Extract the expectedHardwareConfiguration or rules from the yaml file passed to the CRD.
 5. Create a classification_manager.go file.
 Write a function manager() to call appropriate filter logic written in classification_filter.go.
 6. Create a classification_filter.go file.
-Write multiple algorithms based on the filter to comapre host against profile.
+Write multiple algorithms based on the cusom filter or expression filter to comapre host against profile or rules.
 7. Set labels for baremetal host CR if it matches the profile.
 8. Write unit tests for above implementation.